On-street electric charging questions and answers

 Will we cover the installation cost?

 This is a pilot, and we are keen to work with residents to understand the suitability of this approach moving forward.
-Therefore, we have funded the cost of installing the Gul-e channel for the 20 locations in the trial.
-If the pilot is deemed a success, we hope to offer it all eligible residents and we would look to introduce fees for this to recover our costs.
+Therefore, we have funded the cost of installing the cable channels for the 20 locations in each trial.
+If the pilots are deemed a success, we hope to offer it as an option for eligible residents to buy, to allow them to charge at home.

 Who pays for the electricity?

-The cable gully allows the resident to have their own EV charge point installed on their property and they would then be responsible for paying the electricity costs to charge their car as part of their usual electricity bill.
+The cable channel allows the resident to have their own EV charge point installed on their property and they would then be responsible for paying the electricity costs to charge their car as part of their usual electricity bill.
+Access to home charging greatly reduces the cost of running an electric vehicle.

 Does the cable have to be armoured?

-The gully allows for a standard EV charging cable to be used.
+The cable channel allows for a standard EV charging cable to be used.
 These are typically armoured.
 The cable would need to be removed when the vehicle isn't being charged.

 What happens when the road sweeper comes along?